 Note: work study funds are not anticipated on your bill/account.

 Schools in Massachusetts are required, by Commonwealth Law, to enroll all qualified students in a health insurance plan that meets or exceeds state minimum requirements.
 NUSHP is the university’s student Health plan which is administered by Blue Cross/Blue Shield of Massachusetts and exceeds the minimum required by the state at an affordable rate.
 Students can waive this plan if they can provide information that they are enrolled in a comparable domestic health plan.
-The waiver is completed via the student myNEU portal and must do so by the deadline.
-The waiver is not available on the parent myNEU portal.
+The waiver is completed by the student via the myNortheastern portal and must do so by the deadline.
+The waiver is not available on the parent myNortheastern portal.

-Once you have been billed the health plan fee you will be able to waive via myNEU.
+Once you have been billed the health plan fee you will be able to waive via myNortheastern.

 Parents can access billing, grades, and Husky Card information through their portal.